List of Torchwood characters: Rex Matheson

-Rex Matheson, played by American actor Mekhi Phifer, is a field agent for the CIA whose investigation into Torchwood leads him to join the organisation after he is betrayed by the CIA.
+Rex Matheson, played by American actor Mekhi Phifer, is a field agent for the CIA whose investigation into Torchwood leads him to join the organization after he is betrayed by the CIA.
 Rex is immediately connected to the supernatural event which is preventing humans from dying; he survives a fatal wound to the heart in the first episode of Miracle Day.
 Well-trained within the CIA, Rex finds himself frustrated by Jack and Gwen's ad hoc and sometimes unprofessional approach to field work, and also by Esther's lack of experience.
 He befriends and romances Vera Juarez, and is appalled at what happens to her.
 As the series progresses, Rex softens to his teammates, particularly Esther who he is unwilling to sacrifice at the expense of the world.
 After the Miracle ends, Rex is horrified to discover he seems to be Immortal in the same vein as Captain Jack.